val-iisc/sketch-parse/README.md

 # sketch-parse

-### This repository contains code and additional material for our paper titled "[SketchParse: Towards Rich Descriptions For Poorly Drawn Sketches Using Multi-Task Deep Networks](https://arxiv.org/pdf/1709.01295)"
+### This repository contains code and additional material for our paper titled "[SketchParse: Towards Rich Descriptions For Poorly Drawn Sketches Using Multi-Task Deep Networks](https://arxiv.org/pdf/1709.01295)", ACM Multimedia (ACMMM) 2017.

 Use it to associate semantics with your freehand sketches!